You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

-7) The leaders learned from Peter about the Savior’s sacrifice and His desire for Jews to accept Him.
+7) The leaders learned from Peter about the Savior’s sacrifice and His desire for the Jews to accept Him.

 Examined concerning a good deed?
 Was it fair?
 Did Peter and John deserve it?

-As you can see, Peter was encouraging them to repent and turn away from sin.
+Here, Peter was encouraging them to repent and turn away from sin.